habibarram/python-projects/README.md

 •⁠  ⁠Detects special numbers (divisible by both 2 and 3, excluding zero) •⁠  ⁠Checks if numbers are equal or different

-*Example:*

-Input:
-10, -3, 6

-Output:
-•⁠  ⁠Largest: 10
-•⁠  ⁠Smallest: -3
-•⁠  ⁠10 is a positive even number
-•⁠  ⁠-3 is a negative odd number
-•⁠  ⁠6 is a positive even number
-•⁠  ⁠Special num is found 6

 ---

+### 5. Name Analyzer ⭐
+A program that analyzes multiple names.

+Features:
+•⁠  ⁠Takes multiple names using a loop
+•⁠  ⁠Calculates the length of each name
+•⁠  ⁠Classifies names (Long / Short)
+•⁠  ⁠Detects if the name starts with a vowel
+•⁠  ⁠Counts total, long, and short names

+---

+### 6. Shopping List Analyzer ⭐
+A program that stores and analyzes multiple items using a list.

+Features:
+•⁠  ⁠Uses a list to store items
+•⁠  ⁠Loops through items
+•⁠  ⁠Checks item length
+•⁠  ⁠Classifies items (Long / Short)
+•⁠  ⁠Detects items starting with a vowel

+---

 ## 🧠 What I’m Learning

-•⁠  ⁠Core Python concepts
+•⁠  ⁠Core Python fundamentals (variables, input/output, data types) •⁠  ⁠Conditional logic (if / elif / else)
+•⁠  ⁠Loops (for loops)
+•⁠  ⁠Working with strings and numbers
+•⁠  ⁠Basic data structures (lists)
 •⁠  ⁠Problem-solving and logical thinking
-•⁠  ⁠Working with numbers and strings
-•⁠  ⁠Building small projects and improving step by step
+•⁠  ⁠Building small projects step by step

+---

+⭐ = Stronger projects